Drama & Theatre Studies

-As a Drama and Theatre Arts student you’ll study a range of texts from various playwrights and in various styles, from Ancient Greek theatre and Shakespeare, right up to present day.
+As a Drama and Theatre student you’ll study a range of texts from various playwrights and in diverse style, from Restoration Comedy and 19th Century Drama, right up to current contemporary work.
 You’ll work on these practically and theoretically and develop your skills as a performer, through both individual and ensemble work.
-It’s not for the faint hearted either as you will develop the confidence and skills to perform in front of an audience in our purpose built theatre.
+As a budding performer you will have lots of opportunities to perform in front of an audience in our fantastic purpose built theatre and our black box rehearsal space.

 Higher Education Destinations: